-- 1. A safety switch or fused disconnect should be installed within 10 feet of the system. - 2.
+- 1. A safety switch or fused disconnect should be installed within 10 feet of the system.
+The disconnect and fuses should be sized accordingly. - 2.
 Verify that the disconnect switch is de-energized using a voltmeter. - 3.
-Connect the outlet of the disconnect switch to the terminals on top of the motor starter (Figure # 2, 3, or 4).
-Attach the power supply ground to the chassis ground.
-It will be necessary to drill a hole in the enclosure and install a water tight strain relief or conduit connector.
-The hole size and location must be determined by the installer.
-Check the pump motor nameplate for the amperage draw at various voltages to determine the wire size required.

-4. Do not apply power to the RO unit at this time.
+Connect the outlet of the disconnect switch to the top of the motor starter relay.
+(Figure #1 item Q and Figure #2).
+Attach the power supply ground to the controller ground. - 4.
+Do not apply power to the RO unit at this time.